 Launched into the wider consciousness with her legendary record Horses, she played a huge part in defining the punk rock movement of the mid-70s.
 Since then she has worked with a variety of artists, inspired another generation and been inducted into the Rock and Roll Hall of Fame.

-To celebrate her contributing to the soundtrack of the epic new movie Noah, we spoke to Patti to discover her Ultimate Playlist.
+To celebrate her contributing to the soundtrack of the epic blockbuster Noah, we spoke to Patti to discover her Ultimate Playlist.
 Read on for some great selections, and the fascinating stories behind them.

 Favourite Movie Soundtrack Song

 "Well that I had trouble with because I tend to like the music in a song and I had to really go back to think of songs that I like - like Shenandoah or something from old movies, or High Noon - Do Not Forsake Me O My Darlin, but in modern soundtracks maybe like the Naked Lunch soundtrack or Philip Glass Mishima, or the soundtrack to Melancholia which is a lot of music from Tristan and Isolde.
 So I quite like instrumental tracks.
 Either one of those.
 The Mishima soundtrack is, I think, one of his great pieces.
 I'm friends with Philip and I often perform with him but the Mishima, just as a fan, is the one that I'd listen to the most."

 "Well there's so many beautiful sad songs, but I think Skeeter Davis' End of the World...[sings] - to me it expresses all young girls' heartbreak, that we've all experienced.
 I'm just speaking as a female, but there's something so plaintive and so sincere about her delivery and I used to listen to it when I was a young girl, probably crying over a boy that I liked in 11th grade, but even when I hear it now it produces a pain.
 So I would say that."